acollign/netrunner-wiki/Getting-started.md

 Cursive uses a default time out of 60 seconds when trying to connect to the REPL.
 Change `Settings -> Clojure -> REPL startup timeout` to a higher value:

 ![Increase the timeout](https://i.imgur.com/2OlGHtA.png)

+> How can I access the code in the REPL?

+Right click the file in the editor, `REPL -> Switch REPL NS to current file`